dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 test itself eventually fails, and times out, by the end, and the wifi link is essentially unusable until the queues drain...

-So we have a bit of a ways to go before we get to an algorithm that has some bite here, on wifi.
 Please note that *every* AP and chipset I've tested has similar bad behaviors today; we're trying to fix them - on iwl, mt72, ath9k, and ath10k, as fast as we figure out how.

 ## A baseline "good" result